REmatchChile/REmatch/README.md

 ## Reference

-This implementation is based on the paper [REmatch: a novel regex engine for finding all matches](https://www.vldb.org/pvldb/vol16/p2792-vrgoc.pdf) by Cristian Riveros, Nicolar Van Sint Jan, and Domagoj Vrgoč.
+This implementation is based on the paper [REmatch: a novel regex engine for finding all matches](https://www.vldb.org/pvldb/vol16/p2792-vrgoc.pdf) by Cristian Riveros, Nicolás Van Sint Jan, and Domagoj Vrgoč.

 ## Building bindings

-### Javascript/WASM
+### JavaScript/WASM

 To begin, follow the official installation tutorial for Emscripten available at https://emscripten.org/docs/getting_started/downloads.html